 After the American Revolution, the South faced a severe economic crisis.
 The area where tobacco was grown had become completely exhausted.
 Along with this, rice and indigo industries failed as well.
 As a result of this, the value of slaves began to drop.
 During this period, the mechanics of weaving and spinning were introduced.

 The South shifted to the cotton industry.
-The rise of the cotton industry once again led to an increase in the demand of Black slaves and is an Important part of African American history.
+The rise of the cotton industry once again led to an increase in the demand for Black slaves and is an important part of African American history.

 The Abolitionist Movement was started by black slaves who wanted to liberate themselves.
 Quakers played a role in it as well.
 They criticized slavers on moral and religious grounds.

-Although the American Revolution revitalized the Abolitionist movement, by the 1780, it had declined.
-In 1793 the Congress passed the Fugitive Slave Act, and the laws regarding slavery became stricter.
+Although the American Revolution revitalized the Abolitionist movement, by 1780, it had declined.
+In 1793 Congress passed the Fugitive Slave Act, and the laws regarding slavery became stricter.

 In response to this, many radical Abolitionists emerged.
 William Lloyd Garrison played a massive role in this movement.
 In 1831, he launched the Liberator and was one of the most radical anti-slavery activists.